ukparliament/parliament-ruby/README.md

 ### Building an 'endpoint'
 Now that we have a `base_url` set, we will want to build an 'endpoint' such as: `http://test.com/parties/current.nt`.

-An endpoint is effectively just a full URL to an ntripple file on a remote server.
+An endpoint is effectively just a full URL to an n-triple file on a remote server.

 Building an endpoint is simple, once you have a Parliament::Request object, you do something like this:
 ```ruby